MaterializeInc/materialize/doc/developer/platform/formalism.md

 At times between `since` and `upper`, a pTVC should be identical to its corresponding TVC.

+![A diagram showing a pTVC as a small region of a larger TVC](assets/tvc-ptvc.jpeg)

-We think of `since` as the "read frontier": times not later than `since` cannot be correctly read.
+We think of `since` as the "read frontier": times not later than or equal to `since` cannot be correctly read.
 We think of `upper` as the "write frontier": times later than or equal to `upper` may still be written to the TVC.

 A *read* of a pTVC `ptvc` at time `t` is the collection version in `ptvc` which corresponds to `t`.
 We write this as `read(ptvc, t) => collection-version`.